-The Group is subject to rigorous and demanding Government supervision and oversight
+The Issuer and the Group are subject to Government/European Commission supervision and oversight

-As a result of the recapitalisations of AIB by the Irish Government, AIB is subject to a set of obligations outlined under a number of Subscription and Placing Agreements impacting on the Group's governance, remuneration, operations and lending activities.
-These obligations are in addition to certain commitments and restrictions to the operation of the Group's business under the Credit Institutions (Financial Support) Scheme 2008 (the "CIFS Scheme") and the National Assets Management Agency ("NAMA") programme, all of which may serve to limit the Group's operations and place significant demands on the reporting systems and resources of the Group.
+As a result of the recapitalisations of AIB by the Government, the Group is subject to obligations under the March 2012 Relationship Framework Document specified by the Minister for Finance, a number of Subscription and Placing Agreements impacting on the Group's governance, remuneration, operations and lending activities.
+These obligations are in addition to certain commitments and restrictions to the operation of the Group's business under the Credit Institutions (Financial Support) Scheme 2008 (the "CIFS Scheme") and the National Asset Management Agency ("NAMA") programme, all of which may serve to limit the Group's operations and place significant demands on the reporting systems and resources of the Group.